Social Science or History Education M.Ed.

 M.Ed.
 Degree Overview

 The M.Ed. degree is designed for those who already hold a valid teaching certificate.
 Program completion leads to recommendation for Class A Alabama professional educator certification.
+This program is available online or on campus.

 Coursework — 30 to 32 hours minimum